 Some point of entry water filtration systems require more maintenance than others.

-Reverse osmosis systems, for instance, are highly effective – but only when you change the filters once every 6 months-12 months and the reverse osmosis membrane once every 2 years.
+Reverse osmosis systems, for instance, are highly effective – but require extensive maintenance and the reverse osmosis membrane needs replacement on average every 2 years.

-Salt-based softening water systems require regular salt top-ups, too, and complete media top-ups every 6 years or so.
+Salt-based softening water systems require regular salt top-ups, too, and complete media replenishment every 6 years or so.

 If you’re looking for a whole home water treatment system that requires limited maintenance, you’re best narrowing your search to look specifically at whole home filters or conditioners with a resin or media bed, as you’ll commonly only need to replace these once every 8 to 10 years.